Last updated on April 27th, 2026.

-This isn’t just a sweet Almond Pastry, this is a flaky, tender, and delightful pastry made with a generous amount of butter and cream cheese filled with a creamy almond filling, topped with a sliced almonds and baked into a golden brown perfection.
-If you’re a fan with Almond Croissants, and you day dream about soft and tender Almond Rugelach, then this is your new favorite almond recipe.
+This isn’t just a sweet almond pastry, this is a flaky, tender, and delightful pastry made with a generous amount of butter and cream cheese, filled with a creamy almond filling, topped with sliced almonds, and baked to golden perfection.

 Almond filled pastry.